Frequently asked questions are answered here as well as known bugs and issues.

 The lyric line is too long for the input field

 You can use line breaks (Enter/Return) in this field.
 They don’t affect the placement of one syllable per note.
+You can make the lyrics pane larger by dragging, and scroll bars appear if the text is too much.

 You should generally place tempo changes in all the staffs (and voices) – these will only be typeset once, but unless you do this the MIDI will be out of sync.
 Another reason for doing it is you want to print a single part, the tempo marking needs to be in that part.
 You are offered the chance to make such markings apply only to the part – this can be used if you need to place the marks at slightly different places in the various parts (e.g. because a tempo change occurs during a note).
 If you have two tempo marks (or other marks such as rehearsal marks) at different times in a piece they will all print unless you make them conditional in this way.
 The Directives menu has commands for (un)making them conditional if you want to alter this.